 If you really want to feel like Neo from The Matrix take the time to fully understand and seek out the food in your local area.

-Lambsquarters are an incredible wild edible that grows in most places and can be eaten immediately upon finding it.
+Lambsquarters are an incredible wild edible that grows in most places.
+They can be eaten immediately upon finding it.
 In fact, it’s the type of wild edible that is best enjoyed fresh.

 Lambsquarters have a strange, almost bluish hue, on their youngest leaves.
 The leaves are shaped like serrated arrowheads.
 They grow a little over a foot tall and are a gem.

 Now, you will not get full from eating Lambsquarters alone but they are a welcome snack in the wild.
-Then can also be mixed up with other great greens like wild cress, dandelion and maybe even some wild onion.
+They can also be mixed up with other great greens like wild cress, dandelion, and maybe even some wild onion.
 That’s a great little foraged salad.

 The Lost Art of Foraging

 As survivalism finds its way into a new age of preppers and homesteaders, the skill of foraging wild edibles is going dim.
 It could be the fact that we are in dire straights in many avenues of civilization.
 Sure, it seems like a much better idea to put up 5-gallon buckets of rice than to understand how to pick wild edibles.

 Do not turn your back on the types of skills that have floated our human race for so long.
 We have literally been foraging for thousands of years.

 Having a backyard supermarket will allow you to grow pork and beef, chicken, organic eggs, non-GMO fresh fruits and veggies, including all the essential components you need to make your food staples, desserts, and even drinks.